Development

 Run tests

-If you want to focus on one area:
+If you want to focus on one area, use unittest discovery with a filename pattern:

 Build the docs